mckinziebrandon/DeepChatModels/README.md

 ## Reference Material

 A lot of research has gone into these models, and I've been documenting my notes on the most "important" papers here in the last section of [my deep learning notes here](http://mckinziebrandon.me/assets/pdf/CondensedSummaries.pdf).
+The notes also include how I've tried translating the material from the papers into TensorFlow code.
 I'll be updating that as the ideas from more papers make their way into this project.

 * Papers:
     * [Sequence to Sequence Learning with Neural Networks.
 Sutskever et al., 2014.](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf)